Dutch Harp Festival

-The Dutch Harp Festival (DHF) is a harp musical festival that takes place every two years in Utrecht, Netherlands.
-The Dutch Harp Festival was founded in 2010 and features harpists from around the world and a variety of musical genres.
+The 1000 Strings Festival (formerly the Dutch Harp Festival) is a harp musical festival that takes place every two years in Utrecht, Netherlands.
+The festival was founded in 2010 and features harpists from around the world and a variety of musical genres.
 The festival also includes visuals, sound and light installations, instrument workshops, and an area to try out different harps.
+From 2026 the festival was renamed "1000 Strings Festival".

-The World Harp Competition finals (and since 2024 the semifinals) also take place alongside the Dutch Harp Festival.
+The World Harp Competition finals (and since 2024 the semifinals) also take place alongside the festival.

-The next Dutch Harp Festival is scheduled to take place on Saturday, 18 April 2026 at TivoliVredenburg, Utrecht, Netherlands.